rdzcn/mk-todo/docs/week27.md

 2. **App**

-  - It renders two components in a two-column format: `Sidebar` and `SearchToggler`.
+  - It renders two components in a two-column format: `Sidebar` and `Content`.
   - `Sidebar` shows a list of categories of todo items.
 These categories can be renamed or deleted.
 Clicking category names will change the URL.
 Pathname becomes the category name.
 Here `router` updates `route`.
   - `Sidebar` also has a button to search within todo item titles.
 Clicking `search` button will change the URL.
 Here `router` updates `route`.
   - `Sidebar` makes it possible to add a new category.
-  - `SearchToggler` toggles between `search` view or `content` view, depending on the URL.
+  - `Content` toggles between `search` view or `content` view, depending on the URL.

 3. **App -> Sidebar**

   - It renders three components: `Search`, `CategoryList` and `NewCategory`.
   - `Search` starts with a search button.
 Clicking the search button, changes the URL to "/search" and brings an `input` field.
   - `CategoryList` renders a list of categories with each item as `Category` components.
-If a `Category` is in editing mode, then `EditingCategory` is rendered.
+If a `Category` is in editing mode, then `EditingCategory` is rendered instead.
   - `NewCategory` makes it possible to add a new category.

 4. **App -> Sidebar -> Search**

   - User search input is captured in the URL, after `?`. `router` doesn't update `route` but its `pathname`.
-  - When `Search` is active, `SearchingTodoList` is rendered in the right column.
+  - When `Search` is active, `SearchResults` is rendered in the right column.

 5. **App -> Sidebar -> CategoryList**

   - Clicking a category changes the URL.
-This causes `Content` in the right column to render todo items within that category.
+This causes `MainSection` in the right column to render todo items within that category.

 6. **App -> Sidebar -> NewCategory**

   - It has its own state to capture user input.

-7. **App -> SearchToggler**
+7. **App -> Content**

-  - It renders either `SearchingTodoList` **or** `Content` component.
+  - It renders either `SearchResults` **or** `MainSection` component.
 This decision is based on the URL, set by `Sidebar -> Search` component.
-  - `SearchingTodoList` renders a list of todo items with each item as `Todo` or `EditingTodo` component.
+  - `SearchResults` renders a list of todo items with each item as `Todo` or `EditingTodo` component.
 In this sense each item is editable.
-  - `SearchingTodoList` gets the search term from the URL and accordingly displays the relevant todo items.
+  - `SearchResults` gets the search term from the URL and accordingly displays the relevant todo items.
 It has also a `Reset Search` button which resets the search input.
-  - `Content` is rendered if `route` is not "search" and pathname is within `repo.data.categories`.
+  - `MainSection` is rendered if `route` is not "search" and pathname is within `repo.data.categories`.

-8. **App -> SearchToggler -> SearchingTodoList**
+8. **App -> Content -> SearchResults**

   - This is the list of search results.
 Each todo item displayed can be edited on the spot.

-9. **App -> SearchToggler -> Content**
+9. **App -> Content -> MainSection**

+  - It renders three components: `NewTodo`, `TodoList` and `ShowCompletedToggler`.
+  - `NewTodo` makes it possible to add a new todo.
+New todo item has to have a title but can be created without due date.
+It gets its category value from the URL.
+It has its own state to capture the changes in title input or due date input.
+  - `TodoList` renders a list of todo items with each item as a `Todo` component.
+If a `Todo` is in editing mode, then `EditingTodo` is rendered instead. `EditingTodo` makes it possible to change category, title and due date of the component.
+Each `Todo` can be checked, which removes the `Todo` from view.
   -

 # Week-27 Tasks and Progress